-- 6. The Agency shall send the Union a report by the second (2nd) Tuesday of each month for the previous month identifying the county of temporary lodging and the number of days the child involved stayed in temporary lodging. - Employees assigned to temporary lodging will be considered on travel status for the purposes of receiving meal per diem at the fixed amounts identified pursuant to the DAS Statewide Travel Policy, 40.10.00. - 8.
-Effective upon signature, employees shall be reimbursed for any out-of-pocket expenses for meals provided for the child in their care.
+- 6. The Agency shall send the Union a report by the second (2nd) Tuesday of each month for the previous month identifying the number of children and/or young adults in temporary lodging, the county of temporary lodging, the number of days the child and/or young adult involved stayed in temporary lodging. - 7.
+Employees assigned to temporary lodging will be considered on travel status for the purposes of receiving meal per diem at the fixed amounts identified pursuant to the DAS Statewide Travel Policy, 40.10.00. - 8.
+Effective upon signature, employees shall be reimbursed for any out-of-pocket expenses for meals provided for the child and/or young adult in their care.
 Additional expenses may be reimbursed subject to supervisory approval.
-These expenses may include but are not limited to admission costs for parks or fees for activities with the child.
-Employees will be required to provide a receipt for reimbursement. - 9.
+These may include, but are not limited to, activity related expenses for the child and/or young adult and the employees supervising the child Employees will be required to provide a receipt for reimbursement. - 9.
 Rest periods that cannot be taken away from the temporary lodging location shall be compensated with cash or compensatory time (as determined by the Agency) for the missed rest period(s) at the rate of time and one-half (11⁄2). - 10.
 When a child or young adult is in temporary lodging, a non-case carrying employee will provide direct support to the primary caseworker assigned to the case.
-Duties normally assigned to the non-case carrying employee shall be reassigned to other employees when feasible. - 11.
-Employees shall be paid in accordance with the SEIU Collective Bargaining Agreement for all hours in they are assigned to temporary lodging. - 11.
-Upon request, a Child Welfare employee will be provided a laptop or other appropriate device, to permit access to ORKids after hours for any temporary lodging.
+Duties normally assigned to the non-case carrying employee shall be reassigned to other employees. - 11.
+Employees shall be paid in accordance with the SEIU Collective Bargaining Agreement for all hours they are assigned to temporary lodging. - 12.
+Employees caring for a child and/or young adult in temporary lodging will be provided a laptop, satellite phone, or any other appropriate devices if needed. - 13.
+Employees required to transport a child and/or young adult will be provided the appropriate vehicle to safely transport the child and/or young adult (with options including but not limited to, a rental car with four wheel drive, additional safety equipment, etc.). - 14.
+Employees shall be paid in accordance with the SEIU Collective Bargaining Agreement.
+In addition, all classification assigned to temporary lodging shall be paid one dollar (\$1.00) per hour for all hours they are assigned to temporary lodging.

-This Letter of Agreement will sunset on June 30, 2023, unless mutually agreed to continue.
+This Letter of Agreement will sunset on June 30, 2025, unless mutually agreed to continue.